grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 Technical writers use [Hugo aliases](https://gohugo.io/content-management/urls/#aliases) to create redirects to the current page from other URLs.

-If you specify `aliases` in the frontmatter, Hugo creates a directory that matches the alias entry that contains a single `.html` file.
+If you specify `aliases` in the front matter, Hugo creates a directory that matches the alias entry that contains a single `.html` file.

 ### Example

-The following example file `intended-url.md` contains the alias `/original-url` within its YAML frontmatter:
+The following example file `intended-url.md` contains the alias `/original-url` within its YAML front matter:

 ```markdown
 ---